-Ronnie was violent, and beat Patricia in front of their daughter; Missy experienced more trauma at age eight when she was raped by an older cousin.
+Ronnie was violent, and beat Patricia in front of their daughter; Elliott experienced more trauma at age eight when she was raped by an older cousin.
 She wrote to Michael and Janet Jackson, begging them to come and save her — she already knew she wanted a future in music.
 They never wrote back.
-"I cried every night about that," Missy told The Guardian in 2001.
+"I cried every night about that," Elliott told The Guardian in 2001.
 "Now I'm friends with Janet.
 But sometimes we'll be in a club together and I'll find myself thinking, 'But you never wrote me back when I needed you.'"

-While she was still at school she formed a girl group, Sista, and after auditioning for the producer DeVante Swing, they were signed to his label, Swing Mob Records — and Missy, who by now had finished her education, moved to New York.
-But her big break turned out to be a false start, as the label folded before Sista's debut album — most of which Missy had written herself — was ever released.
+While she was still at school she formed a girl group, Sista, and after auditioning for the producer DeVante Swing, they were signed to his label, Swing Mob Records — and Elliott, who by now had finished her education, moved to New York.
+But her big break turned out to be a false start, as the label folded before Sista's debut album — most of which Elliott had written herself — was ever released.

-'Supa Dupa Fly' Makes Missy a Star
+'Supa Dupa Fly'

 After Sista split up, Elliott continued writing and producing songs, often working with her childhood friend, the producer Tim "Timbaland" Mosley — crafting tracks for Aaliyah and SWV, among others.
-She wrote her first hit, "That's What Little Girls Are Made of," for Raven-Symoné in 1993, and made her first appearance as a featured vocalist in 1996 with a guest verse on Sean "Puffy" Combs' remix of "The Things You Do," a song Missy had co-written for Gina Thompson.
+She wrote her first hit, "That's What Little Girls Are Made of," for Raven-Symoné in 1993, and made her first appearance as a featured vocalist in 1996 with a guest verse on Sean "Puffy" Combs' remix of "The Things You Do," a song Elliott had co-written for Gina Thompson.

-This brought her to the attention of Sylvia Rhone, the CEO of Elektra Entertainment Group, who gave Missy the chance to form her own label, Goldmind.
-It was on Goldmind, which Elektra distributed, that Missy Elliott released her debut album, Supa Dupa Fly, in 1997.
+This brought her to the attention of Sylvia Rhone, the CEO of Elektra Entertainment Group, who gave Elliott the chance to form her own label, Goldmind.
+It was on Goldmind, which Elektra distributed, that Elliott released her debut album, Supa Dupa Fly, in 1997.
 The album went platinum and earned Elliott the accolade of rap artist of the year from Rolling Stone.
 She continued her prolific work rate, co-writing and co-producing two songs for Whitney Houston's 1998 album, My Love Is Your Love, and appearing on the Spice Girl Mel B's solo single "I Want You Back," which went to No. 1 in the U.K.